ether/etherpad-lite/doc/api/hooks_server-side.md

 Things in context:

-1. padID - the pad the user wants to access
+1. padID - the real ID (never the read-only ID) of the pad the user wants to access
 2. token - the token of the author
 3. sessionCookie - the session the use has

 This hook gets called when the access to the concrete pad is being checked.
 Return `false` to deny access.

 ## padCreate
 Called from: src/node/db/Pad.js